I am a front-end developer by profession, but I enjoy writing articles about anything mysterious, interesting and fascinating.

-Since the English had very few soldiers they could not keep the prisoners which they had captured and brutally slaughtered them.
+Since the English had very few soldiers they could not keep the prisoners that they had captured and brutally slaughtered.
 Around 1,500 to 11,000 French were killed and about 2,000 were captured.
-The English lost only about 112 - 600 men.
+The English lost only about 112 to 600 men.
 This was an amazing tactical victory for Henry but he chose to retreat home rather than press the attack.
 This battle, however, asserted the dominance of the English Longbows and their effectiveness when used in large numbers.

 Napoleon moved swiftly and engaged the Prussians in the battle of Ligny and defeated them.
 Wellington was then forced to take up defensive positions near Waterloo where the final battle would take place.
 He had about 68,000 troops at his disposal and was facing a French army of 73,000 men.
 Wellington was however promised support by Blucher who had 50,000 men and was regrouping for a counter-attack.

 Wellington needed to buy time for the Prussians to arrive and held his ground.
 The British coalition forces fought hard and repulsed all French attacks.
 But in the end, they were at the edge of their ropes.
 Just at that moment Napoleon spotted Prussian troops arriving at the battlefield and had to send a part of his troops to defend against them.